2021–22 Dixie State Trailblazers men's basketball team

 The 2021–22 Dixie State Trailblazers men's basketball team represented Dixie State University in the 2021–22 NCAA Division I men's basketball season.
 The Trailblazers, led by 17th-year head coach Jon Judkins, played their home games at Burns Arena in St. George, Utah as members of the Western Athletic Conference (WAC).

 The 2021–22 season was Dixie State's second year of a four-year transition period from Division II to Division I. As a result, the Trailblazers were not eligible for NCAA postseason play and could not participate in the WAC tournament.
 However, they were eligible to play in the CIT or CBI, if invited.

 This was also Dixie State's final season under that name; the school changed its name to Utah Tech University effective with the 2022–23 school year.
 The Trailblazers nickname is not affected.

 Previous season

 The Trailblazers finished the 2020–21 season 8-13 overall, and 4-10 in WAC play.
-The season was Dixie's worst as an institution at the NCAA level, and first losing season since 2007-08.
-However, 6 contests were canceled due to the COVID-19 pandemic.
+The season was Dixie's worst as an institution at the NCAA level, and their first losing season since 2007-08.
+However, six contests were canceled due to the COVID-19 pandemic.